Rafael Devers Player Props: Red Sox vs. Rockies

 Rafael Devers At The Plate

-- Devers has 61 hits, which is best among Boston hitters this season, while batting .243 with 31 extra-base hits.
+- Devers leads Boston with 63 hits, batting .247 this season with 33 extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 111th, his on-base percentage ranks 138th, and he is 31st in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 105th in batting average, 132nd in on-base percentage, and 19th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.